-A connection policy is an Aviatrix enforced cross Security Domain connectivity rules.
+A connection policy is an Aviatrix enforced cross Security Domain connectivity rule.

-A connection policy builds upon the TGW route table propagation concept, it specifies the connection relationship of one Security Domain to others.
-If two Security Domains connected by policy, instances in Spoke VPCs attached to each domain can communicate with each other via TGW.
+A connection policy builds upon the Transit Gateway route table propagation concept, it specifies the connection relationship of one Security Domain to others.
+If there are two Security Domains connected by policy, instances in Spoke VPCs attached to each domain can communicate with each other via Transit Gateway.

 In the example below, both Dev_Domain and Prod_Domain have connection policy to Shared_Service_Domain.
 Dev_Domain and Prod_Domain are not connected.
 Instances of a VPC in Dev_Domain can communicate with instances of a VPC in Shared_Service_Domain.
 But instances of a VPC in Dev_Domain cannot communicate with instances of a VPC in Prod_Domain.

-Aviatrix Controller programs all VPC route tables and TGW route tables so that two Security Domains with a connection policy can communicate with each other automatically.
+Aviatrix Controller programs all VPC route tables and Transit Gateway route tables so that two Security Domains with a connection policy can communicate with each other automatically.

 What are the benefits of using Security Domains and Connection Policies?¶

 The key use case for building Security Domains is to segment traffic between VPCs, sometimes also called east west traffic.